 Michael Emanuel Rajner

-MICHAEL EMANUEL RAJNER, BSW, has resided in the Greater Fort Lauderdale area since 2000 and earned a bachelor degree in social work at Florida Atlantic University in Boca Raton, Florida.
-While working towards his degree, Michael interned with the Broward State Attorney’s Office as a victim advocate working with victims of domestic violence and other violent crimes and serves as the legislative director for the Florida GLBT Democratic Caucus.
+Michael Emanuel Rajner resides in the Greater Fort Lauderdale area and earned a bachelor degree in social work at Florida Atlantic University in Boca Raton, Florida.
+While working towards his degree, Michael interned with the Broward State Attorney’s Office as a victim advocate working with victims of domestic violence and other violent crimes and was instrumental to assist the office improve on efforts serve the needs of lesbian, gay, bisexual and transgender victims of crimes.

-Born in Brooklyn, New York and raised in Bergen County, New Jersey, Michael first engaged in advocacy as a teen when his mother, grandmother and cousin were all diagnosed with Cancer and lost their battles to the disease within 1 ½ months of another.
-At the age of 14, Michael was appointed as a legislative aide to New Jersey State Senator S. Gerald Cardinale and assisted in drafting legislation which Senator Cardinale introduced to establish a fund for the early detection and prevention of Cancer.
-The legislation, sponsored by Senator Cardinale was unanimously approved by the New Jersey Senate after Michael testified before a Senate committee, but it was ultimately defeated without a committee hearing in the New Jersey General Assembly.
+Born in Brooklyn, New York and raised in northeast New Jersey, Michael first engaged in advocacy as a teen when his mother, grandmother and cousin were all diagnosed with Cancer and lost their battles to the disease within 1 ½ months of another.
+At the age of 14, Michael was appointed as a legislative aide to Republican New Jersey State Senator S. Gerald Cardinale and assisted in drafting legislation introduced to establish a fund for the early detection and prevention of Cancer.
+The legislation, sponsored by Senator Cardinale was unanimously approved by the New Jersey Senate after Michael testified as a teen before a Senate committee, but it was ultimately defeated without a committee hearing in the New Jersey General Assembly.

 Michael Emanuel Rajner: Recently Filed